10.3: Job Interviews and Follow-up Messages

 10.3.1.4: Rehearse with Mock Job Interviews

 Help from a friend or acquaintance who is an employer themselves would be especially helpful because they can draw on personal experience to advise you on what works and what doesn’t from their managerial perspective.
 Their honest feedback will be invaluable as long as you accept and implement their constructive criticism.
-You may also get a sense yourself of what works and what doesn’t, but having someone else to talk to about it and work it out will do wonders for your interview preparedness.
+You may also get a sense of what works and what doesn’t, but having someone else to talk to about it and work it out will do wonders for your interview preparedness.

 10.3.1.5: Plan Your Attire

 With dress being a form of nonverbal communication, be as strategic in planning what you’re going to wear to your interview as you are with what you’re going to say.
-When people make up their mind about you within milliseconds of looking at you, wearing a well-fitted suit or office-appropriate attire is crucial because, as with any communication, you must adapt your style to the expectations of your audience.
+When people make up their minds about you within milliseconds of looking at you, wearing a well-fitted suit or office-appropriate attire is crucial because, as with any communication, you must adapt your style to the expectations of your audience.
 Though you may think that a nice suit is essential in any job interview, there are types of jobs, such as in the trades, where wearing a suit might suggest that you won’t really fit the workplace culture.
-If you’re applying for a finance-industry job on the thirty-third floor of a Bay Street Toronto skyscraper, on the other hand, a shabby, ill-fitting suit will immediately suggest failure and the interview will be seen as a waste of valuable time.
+If you’re applying for a finance-industry job on the thirty-third floor of a Bay Street Toronto skyscraper, on the other hand, a shabby, ill-fitting suit will immediately suggest failure, and the interview will be seen as a waste of valuable time.

 For a good sense of how people in a workplace dress on a daily basis, go check it out for yourself.
 If the style of dress is casual, what would be considered unprofessional in any other place (e.g., in a tattoo shop), or if it’s a uniform, dressing slightly more formally than that is probably a good bet.
 Of course, if there’s any way to find out what the employer’s actual expectation is, such as calling someone in the Human Resources department, go with whatever they say.

 Whatever you wear, don’t forget to wash, iron, and even have it dry-cleaned if necessary.
 Polish your shoes.
 Plan out and coordinate accessories.
 Try everything on ahead of time and solicit the advice of your partner, family, roommates, or friends.
-Apply the same scrutiny to the rest of your controllable appearance including your hair and skin (e.g., shaving) so that you leave no details unattended on interview day.
-One off-detail might be the one that the employer gets hung-up on and remembers about you, whereas you want everything about you to be as impeccable as the résumé and cover letter that got you this interview in the first place.
+Apply the same scrutiny to the rest of your controllable appearance, including your hair and skin (e.g., shaving), so that you leave no details unattended on interview day.
+One off-detail might be the one that the employer gets hung up on and remembers about you, whereas you want everything about you to be as impeccable as the résumé and cover letter that got you this interview in the first place.
 A consistently high-quality presentation will suggest to the hiring manager that you’ll be that way in the position they’re hiring for.

 10.3.1.6: Build Your Confidence

 Many people consider job interviews among the most nerve-wracking situations in their life.
 Given that your livelihood and self-esteem depend on successfully passing the interview, such a high-pressure situation is sure to produce some (if not a great deal of) anxiety.
 Though this is a normal, healthy reaction, you simply cannot resign yourself to acting nervous in the interview itself because doing so threatens to spoil your chances of success.
-Just as confidence is contagious by the process of social mirroring (see §10.1.3.1 above), so is nervousness; if you appear nervous, the hiring manager will be nervous about hiring you because your behaviour suggests that you feel you’re not equal to the task, that you’re an impostor punching above your weight for even applying.
-If you answer questions confidently, on the hand, and build trust by looking the employer in the eye as you explain yourself, they’ll be confident that you’ll perform just as well in the job itself.
+Just as confidence is contagious by the process of social mirroring (see §10.1.3.1), so is nervousness; if you appear nervous, the hiring manager will be nervous about hiring you because your behaviour suggests that you feel you’re not equal to the task, that you’re an impostor punching above your weight for even applying.
+If you answer questions confidently, on the other hand, and build trust by looking the employer in the eye as you explain yourself, they’ll be confident that you’ll perform just as well in the job itself.
 What can you do, then, to help build the level of confidence that you need to succeed in the interview?

 The social psychologist Amy Cuddy explains one particularly promising strategy nicknamed “fake it to make it” in a well-viewed TEDtalk.
 Cuddy bases her advice on credible research into the effect whereby you can achieve certain emotional states by the actions of your body.
 Just as an athlete strikes a victory pose when they win and feel powerful, you can trick yourself into feeling confident by striking power poses before your performance.
 Either way, the confidence hormone testosterone increases as the stress hormone cortisol drops.
 Though it may feel silly, locking yourself in a bathroom stall and striking some powerful Superman or Wonder Woman poses has been clinically proven to help interview performance and positively determine employer choices.
 A short workout has the same effect, though you don’t want physical exertion just prior to your interview to make you appear sweaty lest that be confused with nervousness.

 Besides this simple, no-cost “life hack,” your only other best bet for increasing confidence is to know your stuff inside and out.
-When you’ve rehearsed your interview repeatedly and get to the point where you can answer anticipated questions confidently and eloquently, as well as control for every other detail regarding your appearance, you should feel on top of it.
+When you’ve rehearsed your interview repeatedly and get to the point where you can answer anticipated questions confidently and eloquently, as well as control every other detail regarding your appearance, you should feel on top of it.
 With this confidence, you should feel ready to nail the interview and land the job.

 Return to the Job Interview Topics menu